Post 15 - A Pivotal Shift in My Faith Journey

 Wish I knew that then.

-But we figured it out, you see, any major motion would require a quorum vote.
+But we figured out what was happening.
+You see, any major motion would require a quorum vote.
 With enough new people voting in their favour, they could push through their proposed changes.
-Essentially, the pastors were stacking the deck to get what they wanted.
-It seemed sleezy.
+Essentially, the pastors were stacking the deck with people to get what they wanted.
+It seemed sleazy.

-That was the last event my husband and I attended at that church.
+That meeting was the last event my husband and I attended at that church.
 We were gutted.

 There was no holding on to our beloved Bethel as we knew it.
-Essentially, the church split, and everyone was left to find their own path.
+Essentially, the church split again with everyone left to find their own path.
 We were deeply wounded.
 Relationships were ended.
 Some of the new supporters stayed, I suppose, but for us, the damage was done.

 We were angry.
 We were devastated.
-Relationships were irreparably fractured, and no matter how much I, newly pregnant, cried, I couldn’t fix what had been broken.
-I would carry that grief and shock for years, laying a foundation to my deconstruction journey.
+Relationships were irreparably fractured, and no matter how much I, newly pregnant at the time, cried, I couldn’t fix what had been broken.
+I would carry that grief and shock for years, laying a foundation to my deconstruction journey, forever being jaded about churches.

 The pastors eventually moved on to become prominent leaders in the